A viral video of birds falling from the sky sparked countless theories. But there’s a likely answer.

 “Birds are light and fluffy, so they have a lot of wind resistance,” he said.
 “They don’t fall straight down very quickly, like a baseball.
 And in this case, they went flying down.
 It was a purposeful motion.”

-If they had died in the air from inhaling poisonous gases — or even hit an alien spaceship — the birds would have tumbled down with a different motion and not risen again after crashing into the ground.
+If they had died in the air from inhaling poisonous gases — or even hit a spaceship — the birds would have tumbled down with a different motion and not risen again after crashing to the ground.
 Electrocution, as others have posited, is also an unlikely candidate.
 “I mean with that many birds, they would’ve taken out the power line completely,” McGowan said.

 There is also no evidence that birds are affected by 5G technology — that is, unless they crash into a network tower.